THE DOVER WAR MEMORIAL PROJECT

 Wilshire, E. E.

-He was the husband of Ethel Wilshire, and the son of Mr and Mrs William E Wilshire.
-They had lost another son, Charles Eric Wilshire, in the Great War.
-Two other brothers attended the funeral, with their parents and mr Wilshire's widow.
-Mr Dawn represented the neighbours of Monins Road, and Mr G W Davies represented the Ancient Order of Shepherds.
+Mr and Mrs Wilshire had lost another son, Charles Eric Wilshire, in the Great War.
+Two other brothers attended the funeral, with their parents and Mr Wilshire's widow.
+Mr. Dawn represented the neighbours of Monins Road, and Mr. G W Davies represented the Ancient Order of Shepherds

 "RIP" "Cherished in memory's garden" (September 1941)